YJazzar/Electron-MediaPlayer/README.md

 #### New Application Requirements:
 - [ ] Have a button to add a YouTube playlist (or individual video) to the player
   - [ ] the user might need to choose whether he wants to add the url link to a file, download the actual video, or any other action (that I might think of later).
+- [ ] Give the user an option to rate a song.
+This rating can then be used to create playlists or randomly queue in some of the more rated songs
+- [ ] keep track of how many times each song is played (and maybe for how long?)

 #### React-Player Changes and features to include:
 - [ ] Find ways to avoid displaying anything with the react-player if it is an audio file (only the seek function will be required)